Sandy Kanehl, M.Ed., CSAC, CPRS Chief Executive Officer email@example.com

 What Recovery Means to Karen….”Recovery means not focusing on my past but focusing on my future.

-Mark came to Roads as a peer in our Monroe house in November of 2016 and since then has become part of our team, working alongside our CFO Darlene Carter.
+Mark came to Roads as a peer in our Monroe house in November of 2016 and since then has become part of our team.
 He received his Associates Degree from the Community College of Philadelphia in Criminal Justice and plans on finishing his Bachelors Degree in the near future.
 Mark has thrived in our peer-based environment and enjoys helping new peers get as much out of the program as he has.
 In addition to helping his fellow peers, Mark has a passion for putting a face to recovery and to be at the forefront of erasing the stigma that those with SUDs unfortunately get marked with.